Have you ever dreamed of someone who has died and wondered whether they are actually communicating with you?

 Of course, it’s important for us to cover that not all deceased family members or friends will appear in a dream.
 There are a lot of possible reasons for this – and it’s not because there is anything “wrong” with you!

-One of the things that is important to remember is our passed on loved ones have their own spiritual needs and goals.
+One of the things that is important to remember is our passed-on loved ones have their own spiritual needs and goals.
 Some people who have died are not able to communicate through dreams – it’s simply not a skill they have.
 It may not even be something they would have a conscious awareness of being possible – even when they are a spirit.

 Others simply may not want to.
-Free will is not something that we only have on earth – it is something that we have as a universal law in any type of manifestation of conscious.
+Free will is not something that we only have on earth – it is something that we have as a universal law in any type of manifestation of consciousness.

 If someone you cared about deeply has passed on and you have not had a visitation dream, it’s possible that the person has already crossed over very quickly and is absolutely “done” with the physical world in which we live.
 They are very likely already onto the next part of their own spiritual development journey.